 3. Wear the same level of ‘dressiness’ as your partner.
 Meaning, if one is in a dress and heels, the other shouldn’t be in shorts and sandals.
 Enough said! ????

 4. Avoid stark white clothing, and flat black clothing… instead aim to wear textures with those colors!
 White & black clothing that is textured photographs great!!
 If you have a white dress with eyelets or a pretty white sweater – those items photograph well!!
-When I say avoid “stark white” or “flat black” I mean like a man’s plain white or plain black cotton dress shirt, for example.
+When I say avoid “stark white” or “flat black” I mean like a plain white dress shirt or plain black cotton dress shirt, for example.
 Otherwise, neutrals like ivory, off white, grays and shades of black can photograph well if there is texture in the fabric.

 5. Balance patterns.
 Patterns are great, but I suggest if one of you wears a pattern – that the other wear a solid color that is complimentary to the pattern so the photos don’t get too busy.